phoenixframework/phoenix_live_view/guides/introduction/installation.md

 ```

 Once installed, update your endpoint's configuration to include a signing salt.
 You can generate a signing salt by running `mix phx.gen.secret 32`.
+This is done
+by default in new Phoenix apps:

 ```elixir
 # config/config.exs